Old Fashioned Banana Cream Pie

 - Fold the sliced bananas into the custard, then pour the filling into the pie shell.

-- Return the plastic wrap to the surface of the pie, then chill in the refrigerator for at least 2 hours, until cooled and fully set.
+- Return the plastic wrap to the surface of the pie, then chill in the refrigerator for at least 4 hours or ideally overnight, until cooled and fully set.
 When ready to serve, top the pie with whipped cream, as desired.